 Mobile Is Driving Everything

 Smartphones, quite simply, have taken over the world.
-For today’s Gen Y consumers, the smartphone is the first stop in the pursuit of customer service.
+For today’s Gen Y consumers, the smartphone is the first step in the pursuit of customer service.
 If the issue can’t be resolved there, the next step is to try via desktop browser and, as a last resort, dial the company’s number.
 (After first complaining on Twitter, of course.)

 I think Fonolo deserves some credit for raising awareness of this phenomenon early-on and releasing our trendsetting mobile solution in 2010.